Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Methods and Results

 \subsection{Methods}

 We make use of the spectroscopic dataset described in \citet{vd2019}, to which interested readers should refer for detailed descriptions of the observations and data reductions.
 Briefly, we obtained integral field unit (IFU) spectroscopy of DF44 with KCWI and extracted spectra in nine elliptical apertures following the isophotes of the galaxy.
+Prior to extraction, the 10 brightest point sources in the KCWI field of view were masked.
+The remaining point sources comprise only $\sim 2$\% of the total galaxy light.

 KCWI enables a huge signal-to-noise (S/N) increase over previous studies of the stellar populations of UDGs.
 For example, \citet{ferre-mateu2018} used DEIMOS, also on Keck II, to obtain integrated spectroscopy for Coma cluster UDGs with S/N that ranges from $\sim 15$--$30$~\AA$^{-1}$ after 14.5 hours of on-target exposure time.
 DF44 specifically was included in the Deep Coma project \citep{gu2018a}, where 13.5 hours of total on-target IFU integration time with the SDSS telescope yielded a mean S/N $\sim 7.9$~\AA$^{-1}$ for the integrated spectrum.
 With KCWI, 17 hours of on-target exposure time achieved a S/N $\sim 96$~\AA$^{-1}$ for the integrated spectrum and $12$--$20$~\AA$^{-1}$ for the spatially-resolved spectra.

 To extract stellar population parameters from the data, we use the full-spectrum stellar population synthesis (SPS) models \citep[\texttt{alf;}][]{conroy2018a}.
 The most relevant update of \texttt{alf} is the expansion of stellar parameter coverage of the models with the Spectral Polynomial Interpolator \citep[SPI,][]{villaume2017a}\footnote{\url{https://github.com/AlexaVillaume/SPI_Utils}}.
 With SPI we used the MILES optical stellar library \citep{sb2006a}, the Extended IRTF stellar library \citep[E-IRTF,][]{villaume2017a}, and a large sample of M-dwarf spectra \citep{mann2015} to create a data-driven model from which we can generate stellar spectra as a function of effective temperature ($T_{\rm eff}$), surface gravity, and metallicity.